 Modern ranges are pretty safe.
 Two major concerns you might have are accidental ignition and child-safe controls.
 Some gas ranges have knobs you can activate accidentally with a gentle bump.

-The best rated gas ranges won’t activate at all until you hold a button or input a special sequence of controls.
+The best-rated gas ranges won’t activate at all until you hold a button or input a special sequence of controls.
 This makes it pretty hard for a child or absent-minded adult to accidentally start a fire.

 With the features and reviews highlighted in this guide, you should now be able to reflect on your cooking needs and select the best gas range for your kitchen and budget.

-However, if you love to bake, and bake a lot at the same time, might instead want two separate ovens, programmable controls, or a convection fan for even heat distribution while you bake.
+If you are a casual baker, the oven options may not be so important to you.
+However, if you love to bake – and bake a lot at the same time – you might instead want two separate ovens, programmable controls, or a convection fan for even heat distribution while you bake.

-Whatever features you prefer, make extra certain that you measure the space for your range and get your gas hookups checked by a professional.
+Whatever features you prefer, make extra certain that you measure the space for your range and get your gas hook-ups checked by a professional.
 While it might seem incredibly basic and intuitive, you wouldn’t believe how many people try to return appliances that simply don’t fit in their home.